parthabits/ReFT-llama3/README.md

 )
 ```

-To load the saved ReFT model in the future, you can do:
+To load the saved ReFT model in the future, we can do:

 ```python
 reft_model = pyreft.ReftModel.load(